This is an inline carousel of images and or videos of this pet.

 Pixie, her mom and sisters were trapped and rescued by WPR on June 13th, 2019, since they were living under a porch in NW Waverly.
 Pixie is now up to date on shots, spayed, and she also tested negative for FeLV / FIV.

-Pixie is about 16 weeks old as of August 25th, 2019, born around 5/1/19.
+Pixie was born around 5/1/19 so she is now about a year old as of May 2020.
 Her foster home and other volunteers have worked diligently having blanket wrap sessions for taming and cuddling.
 After being in a foster home for 2 months, Pixie is still very shy, skittish and is easily scared especially if someone tries to grab hold of her.
 She’s ok with being picked up, but doesn’t ask to be picked up.
 It’s best to distract her with a toy and she lets her guard down and to be petted.
 When she is snuggly she really does enjoy being loved on, especially when wrapped in a blanket.
 She is very curious and really is a watcher.
 She is also loves to explore and is playful.
 Pixie loves to play with her sisters of course, but with proper introductions she does fine with other cats.
 Best if she has a playmate and another cat around would help her to overcome her shyness.
 So she must be adopted in a home with one or both of her sisters, or into a home that already has a young playful cat she can play and bond with.

 She is looking for a loving forever home willing to keep working on helping her to blossom to her full loving potential.